 Customer segmentation is a process whereby ABC decides where it is best to deploy its finite customer service budget, in the context of its strategy and objectives.
-The options are:
+The alternatives are:

-- growing in a segment;
+- (a) growing in a segment;

-- maintaining its share of a segment; or
+- (b) maintaining its share of a segment; or

-- moving away from a segment where the effort and rewards to meet customers' expectations, or the volume of actual and potential business, does not provide a reasonable likelihood of sufficient returns.
+- (c) moving away from a segment where the effort and rewards to meet customers' expectations, or the volume of actual and potential business, does not provide a reasonable likelihood of sufficient returns.